rmarasigan/freecodecamp/golang-beginners/primitives/README.md

 }
 ```

 Now, strings are generally immutable.
-So while I can inspec the second character, I can't do something like this.
+So while I can inspect the second character, I can't do something like this.
 It will return an error of `cannot assign to s[2]` and `cannot use "u" (type string) as type byte in assignment`.
 ```go
 func main() {
    s := "this is a string"